-Seminoma is given a tumour stage between 1 and 4 based on size of the tumour, the extent of tumour extension, and the presence of lymphovascular invasion.
+Seminoma is given a tumour stage between 1 and 4 based on the location of the tumour, the extent of tumour extension into surrounding tissues, and the presence of lymphovascular invasion.

 Seminoma is given a nodal stage of 0 to 3 based on the number of lymph nodes with tumour cells, the size of the largest lymph node with cancer cells, and the presence of extranodal extension.

-Areas of the testis outside of the tumour will be carefully examined for spermatogenesis and atrophy.
+Your pathologist will carefully examine areas of the testis outside of the tumour for two important microscopic features: spermatogenesis and atrophy.